iamshnoo/iamshnoo.github.io/index.md

 [Computer Graphics and Virtual Reality Research Lab](https://cgvr.cs.uni-bremen.de/) on research regarding continuous collision detection.
-I even have a couple of papers with researchers from MIT and University of Toronto regarding applications of deep learning methods to clinical procedures that help in early detection of cancer.
+I even have a couple of papers with researchers from MIT and University of Toronto regarding applications of deep learning methods to clinical procedures that help in reducing chances of post-colonoscopy colorectal cancer.

 I am applying for grad school for Fall 2022 and would like to work on any of my broad interests outlined below.
 I am open to working on other topics as long as